 Throughout the film the scenery and settings of western Ireland and Cass' home there are depicted as warm, vibrant, and fresh and are frequently contrasted with the shabbiness and anomie of London life; one scene, just after she has been jilted by Colin, finds Cass sat in a soulless cafeteira where the sign above the machine states 'Feed the Machine and it will feed you'.
 Cass even finds a moment of pleasure in 'borrowing' a bicycle to ride around in circles for a few moments, in a poor simulation of her carefree cycling along the beach near her home on her way to see Colin.

 Colin himself has not just sat and waited for Cass to come back, and has in fact only just returned from working on oil tankers in the Gulf and elsewhere (he specifically mentions Kuwait at one point) and is now planning on settling down with Kate, his fiancee, and returning to fishing for a living.
 Indeed it is not quite clear what either want or hope to get out of this rendezvous, but they are given little time to talk it through with Langdon tracking Cass down.
 The final confrontation between Cass and Langdon provides no easy answers, but there is a telling rebuke at one point when Langdon mentions that he met Colin's fiancee, adding "She seems a nice girl" to which Cass replies bitterly "Oh, yes, we're all nice girls".

 I never give away the endings to any of the films in the 'Unsung films' section, but in keeping with the rest of the film suffice to say that the future for all the protagonists remains uncertain, as one might expect.

-More akin to European art cinema than a mid-60s British film (although some would be quick to point that in its antecedents and his location it is not British anyway, which I would accept) this film melancholic tones stay haunting the memory.
+More akin to European art cinema than a mid-60s British film (although some would be quick to point that in its antecedents and its location it is not British anyway, which I would accept) this film's melancholic tones haunt the memory.
 A sad, beautiful film.